-Indemnity's equity in earnings of limited partnerships decreased \$4 million in the first quarter of 2015, compared to the first quarter of 2014, while the Exchange's equity in earnings of limited partnerships decreased \$18 million.
-The decrease in earnings for both Indemnity and the Exchange during the first quarter of 2015 was primarily due to lower earnings from private equity investments.
+Indemnity's equity in earnings of limited partnerships increased \$8 million in the second quarter of 2015, compared to the second quarter of 2014, while the Exchange's equity in earnings of limited partnerships increased \$37 million.
+Indemnity's equity in earnings of limited partnerships increased \$4 million for the six months ended June 30, 2015, compared to the six months ended June 30, 2014, while the Exchange's equity in earnings of limited partnerships increased \$19 million.
+The increases in earnings for both Indemnity and the Exchange during these periods were primarily due to higher earnings from private equity investments partially offset by lower earnings from real estate investments.